ikizhvatov/dpa-tools-benchmarking/README.md

 # DPA tools benchmarking

 Very basic so far (runtime to process a traceset).

-To clone this repo you will need Git-LFS.
+To clone this repo with the included large datasets you will need [Git-LFS](https://git-lfs.github.com).
+Without Git-LFS, only pointers to large datasets will be cloned.

 ## Tools and configuration